luisfun/discord-hono-docs/src/content/docs/builder/components.md

 Please refer to the [Official Docs](https://discord.com/developers/docs/interactions/message-components#select-menu-object).

-Depending on the type of option, some fields (methods) cannot be used.
+Depending on the type, some fields (methods) cannot be used.

 There are some notes that differ from the official one.
 `.custom_id()` are limited to a total of 99 characters with `unique-id`.